evanliomain/css-battle-toolbox/README.md

 - Prettify your code (with prettier)
 - Display a grid on your code output
 - Display the target on your code output
+- Display your html tags outline/background on your code output
-- A tool to find shorter css unit (intégration of https://u9kels.csb.app/)
+- A tool to find shorter css unit (integration of https://u9kels.csb.app/)
-- A tool to find shorter css color in hexa (mix of https://48dvyq.csb.app/ and https://codepen.io/SelenIT/pen/JaeYpM)
+- A tool to find shorter css color in hexa (integration of https://48dvyq.csb.app/)
 - Print, on the fly, the number of characters your code should be once minified
 - Replace default skeleton by a shorter and more helpfull one.